-Online registration closes on Friday.
+Online registration closes on Friday at 11:59PM.
 No race day registration, but in-person registration is available at packet pick-up sessions.

 - All athletes must present a picture ID to pick up their packet.